 There is one golf stroke that the pros can do with ease: hitting the ball with backspin.
+The question is: "How to put backspin on a golf ball?"
 It is the main reason most fans have "healthy envy" in the world of golf: seeing how the ball performs capricious movements on the green as if it were driven with remote control.

-One of the best players of all time putting backspin on a golf ball is Australian Greg Norman.
+One of the best players of all time who knew how to put backspin on a golf ball is Australian Greg Norman.
 "The White Shark," as he is known, started playing golf at age 16.
 And from a very young age, he was characterized by an aggressive game.
-The distance of his drive shots was already causing a sensation at a time when not everyone hit long.
+The main key in Greg Norman ball position was the distance of his drive shots.
+It was already causing a sensation at a time when not everyone hit long.
 But his aggressiveness was not in the distance he achieved with the driver.
 Instead, it was in his shots to the flag.
-And it is on the green where he achieved his characteristic backspin.
+And it is on the green where he achieved his characteristic backspin on golf ball.

 The same is true for several of the best golfers today.
-Here you will find some of the best shots of the last years on the PGA Tour from players who've put a lot of backspin on their approaches.
+Here you will find some of the best shots of the last years on the PGA Tour from players who've really know how to put backspin on a golf ball.

-I want to tell you a secret: every time you hit a decent golf shot, you can generate backspin, even with your driver or woods.
+I want to tell you a secret: every time you hit a decent golf shot, you can get to know how to put backspin on a golf ball, even with your driver or woods.
 And it's good to know, as understanding how to create backspin on impact is supreme.
 For now, the first thing we have to learn is the meaning of spin rate and its implications in our shots.